The Commencement Ceremony for the Class of 2019 will take place on Sunday, May 19, 2019 starting at 11 a.m.

 Parents Hospitality Room and Lodging Accommodations

 Signers will be available during the Baccalaureate and Commencement ceremonies for your convenience.
+Assistive listening devices will be available inside Eaton Chapel.
 If you have a guest with a hearing impairment, please contact Communications & Marketing at 608-363-2625 to make seating arrangements.

 Box lunches are available for purchase on Commencement day at the picnic tent on the lawn of Pearsons Hall.
 Boxed lunch tickets that have been pre-ordered can be picked up at the white picnic tent on the lawn of Pearsons Hall.
 Signage will direct you to the appropriate table.
-In the event of inclement weather, lunch tickets and pre-ordered lunch tickets will be picked up in the Atrium of the Center for the Sciences.
-Seating is limited.
-Boxed lunch pre-orders are available until Friday, May 5.
+In the event of inclement weather, lunch tickets and pre-ordered lunch tickets will be picked up in the Atrium of the Sanger Center for the Sciences.
+Seating is limited and overflow of seating is available in Pearsons Hall.
+Boxed lunch pre-orders are available until Friday, May 10.

 Photographs of Graduates